tablelandnetwork/rigs/README.md

 created table rig_attributes_80001_1218
 ```

 The `--attrs` and `--rigs` flags specify that we want to create the tables to hold the Rigs and their attributes.
 The names of the resulting tables are tracked in `local.db`'s table called `table_names`.
+By default, the tables are created on Polygon Mumbai, but you can choose a different chain with the `--chain` flag.

 > **Note**
 > All write interactions with Tableland (creating and writing to tables) must provide a private key hex string using the `--private-key` flag as well as an EVM backend provider API key using the `--infura` or `--alchemy` flags.
 In these examples, you can assume the flags were set using the corresponding environment variables `RIGS_PRIVATE_KEY` and `RIGS_INFURA` or `RIGS_ALCHEMY`.